EDUCBA Logo

 1. RPF Helpline

-This toll-free number (182) that passengers can use to report any security-related incidents or seek assistance while traveling by train.
+Passengers can use this toll-free number (182) to report any security-related incidents or seek assistance while traveling by train.

 2. Women’s Helpdesks

-The RPF has set up women’s helpdesks at major railway stations to provide assistance and security to women passengers.
+The RPF has set up women’s helpdesks at major railway stations to assist and secure women passengers.

 3. Child Help Desks